Immigration Documents

 D. Visa expiration date

-E. The name of the institution a student will attend or the name of institution at which a scholar/employee will work
+E. The name of the institution a student will attend or the name of the institution at which a scholar/employee will work

 F. Notification of whether or not an individual will be subject to other immigration regulations (e.g., 212(e), the two-year home-residency requirement)